 - making recommendations on routine employment decisions to including hiring, and performance;

-12. Attend required meetings and serve as part of the Region’s management team.
+- Attend required meetings, including monthly Regional Property Leadership meetings and serve as part of the regional management team.

-14. Work with Volunteer Coordinator to plan for and implement group Volunteer Work Days.
+- Work with Volunteer Coordinator to plan for and implement group Volunteer Workdays.

 At Mass Audubon, our highest priority is finding the best candidate for the job.
 Research has shown that people of color and women are less likely to apply for jobs if they don’t believe they meet every one of the qualifications described in a job description.
 We encourage you to apply, even if you don't believe you meet every one of our described qualifications or you have a less traditional background.
 We are looking for applicants with the following qualifications:

-- Basic maintenance skills, including a knowledge of the safe operation, maintenance, and storage of power tools, equipment, tractors, mowers, implements, heating/cooling/plumbing systems, and vehicles.
+- Basic maintenance skills, including a knowledge of the safe operation, maintenance, and storage of power tools, equipment, tractors, mowers, implements, heating systems, and vehicles

-- A demonstrated ability to work well with other staff, volunteers, and community representatives and to relate to a diverse range of people and exercise cultural competence and inclusion.
-Requires successful completion of a CORI and SORI.
+- A demonstrated ability to work well with other staff, volunteers, and community representatives and to relate to a diverse range of people and exercise cultural competence and inclusion

-This position’s base salary range is $54,031 – 60,750; actual salary will reflect level of experience and qualifications relative to position requirements.
+This position’s pay range is $65,000-$72,500/year; actual salary will reflect level of experience and qualifications relative to position requirements.